lusterck/preturn_ie/README.md

 # preturn_ie
-Code repo for paper “Clinical Information Extraction for Preterm Birth Risk Prediction” (Code is currently under review, for more information until release contact lucassterckx@gmail.com)
+Code repo for paper “Clinical Information Extraction for Preterm Birth Risk Prediction”

+Code is currently under review and scheduled for release in December 2020, for more information contact lucassterckx@gmail.com